nick-turner-tds/js-assessment/takehome-assessment.md

 - Document any assumptions or decisions you make during the development process.
 - Submit your completed project within the specified timeframe.

+## GitHub Copilot and AI use
+We understand and appreciate that tools like GitHub Copilot have become valuable resources for many developers, enhancing productivity and efficiency in daily work.
+However, to ensure a fair and accurate assessment of your individual skills during this interview process, we kindly ask that you complete the assessment task without using Copilot or similar AI coding assistants.
+This will help us better understand your problem-solving approach and coding abilities.
+Thank you for your cooperation and understanding.

 ## Evaluation Criteria:
 ### Functionality:
 Does the application meet the specified requirements?
 Does it accurately perform currency conversion?